 Typically, only fixed-rate mortgages are portable.
 If you have a variable-rate mortgage, you may not be able to port it unless you first switch to a fixed-rate mortgage.
 This, however, is usually not a problem because most variable-rate mortgages come with a conversion clause.
 The conversion clause allows the borrower to convert to a fixed rate at any time free of cost.

 Another scenario where porting a mortgage becomes a little complicated is when the new property’s purchase price is lower or higher than the value of your current home.

 - Porting a mortgage to a less expensive house

 If you are moving into a cheaper house, you will have to make a partial repayment of the debt, which invites a prepayment penalty.
 That said, some mortgage contracts include a prepayment privilege.
 It allows the borrower to prepay part of the loan — like 10% — without any penalty.
 If your mortgage contract comes with a prepayment privilege, then depending on its terms and how much of the loan you are prepaying and when, you may be able to reduce the prepayment charge or avoid it altogether.

 If you are downsizing, porting your mortgage may make sense only if you will not be charged a prepayment penalty.
 With the prepayment fee often running into several thousands, it can negate whatever savings porting offers.

 Another way to avoid prepaying part of your mortgage debt is by making a smaller down payment on the new house, but this may not be always possible.

 - Porting to a more expensive house

-Porting is like reapplying for the mortgage that you already have.
-As such, the lender will submit you to a background screening, which will be particularly thorough if you want to borrow more money.
+Porting is like reapplying for a mortgage that you already have.
+As such, the lender will submit you through a background screening again.
 Just because you were approved the first time does not mean you will be approved again.